 Okay?
 Now let's mix some.
 If you're not outside in the open air, put on a respirator.
 The fumes aren't unbearable, but they are potentially dangerous without adequate ventilation so make sure you are protected.

 You need a solid platform on which to mix the filler.
-We often use stiff cardboard pieces about 6x6 inches, but always bear in mind some of the hardener will get absorbed by the paper surface.
+We are using stiff cardboard pieces about 6x6 inches, (see note below) but always bear in mind some of the hardener will get absorbed by the paper surface.
 Special plastic sheets are sold for this purpose but they can get hard to clean after some use and we prefer the "throwaway" versions.
 The ideal mixing tool is the popsickle stick, or some equivalent.
 Don't use screwdrivers or other tools, because you can introduce oil or grease into the mixture and won't be able to properly clean the blades.

 Now for the mixing: pour or scoop out about a golf ball sized wad of the filler and then close the can.
 Next, squeeze a ribbon of hardener across the width of the pool of filler.
 Using the stick, mix the two together quickly, but don't whip the mixture.
 "Fold" the mixture to minimize air bubbles and make sure the overall color is even.
 If you see streaks of filler or hardener, keep mixing.
 Adding too much hardener will result in rapid gelling of the mixture, making it hard to get coverage in time.
 Too little hardener will increase cure time, but there's a point where the filler won't ever harden and you won't know it until you try to sand.
 Stick with the proper proportions.

 Squeeze a ribbon of hardner across the filler.

 Stir the mixture quickly, but do not "whip" it.
 You do not want to introduce air bubbles into the mix.